aiuta-com/docs/docs/about/resources/overview.md

 # Preparation

-In the following pages all resources available for configuration are centrally collected for preparing complete customization set before development.
+In the following pages all resources available for configuration are centrally collected for preparing complete customization set before starting the technical integration of the SDK:

 <div class="grid cards" markdown>